When does a simple 10 minute phone call from one spot in Massachusetts to another cost nearly $5?

 Statewide and nationwide impact

-If the case is ultimately successful, it could have an impact on an estimated 1.2 million inmates across Massachusetts, the US and Canada who can only use the services of Securus to make phone calls to their loved ones from jail or prison.
+If the case is ultimately successful, it could have an impact on thousands of inmates in Massachusetts.
+It could also impact numerous inmates in other states whose correction facilities have entered into similar telephone servicer provider agreements.
 Securus provides phone and video calling services for jails in 10 of the 14 counties in Massachusetts, as well as for the state’s prisons.
 Contract terms vary widely among jurisdictions.
 In the Massachusetts state prisons, for example, phone calls are 10 cents per minute with no special fee for the first minute.

 Impact litigation and media

 “When you are doing impact litigation like this case, the lawyers are doing a lot that is not litigation,” notes Herts, who says he is hoping to do consumer protection antitrust work with the government in the future.
-“Media outreach was an extremely important facet of this case.
+“Media coverage was an extremely important facet of this case.
 When the litigation was filed, I saw an article about it online in the Boston Globe.
-Then a few days later the Globe also did an editorial” he says.
+Then a few days later the Globe also did an editorial,” he said.